 Why is my first bill so high?

 We Bill in Advance.
 This means that your first bill will include a full month AND a partial month’s worth of charges.
-For example, if your service began on January 15th, your first statement will cover January 15th through January 31st AND the next full month of February.
+For example, if your service began on February 18th, your first statement will cover February 18th through the end of February AND the next full month of March.

 Check the date range under “Prorated Charges from Prior Month”.
 It’s possible to have nearly two months worth of charges on your first bill.

 Installation and Activation Fees.
-Unfortunately, there may be installation costs for some of our services.
+Unfortunately, there may be installation and premise site visit costs for some of our services.
 Your first bill will reflect these charges.
 Additionally, if you made a recent change to your service (changed your internet speed, added Caller ID, etc.) there could be other fees charged.

 Related Topics